nicoleNAL/retail-sales-analytics-postgres/README.md

 ## How to Reproduce

-1. Load raw CSV files into PostgreSQL using DBeaver or psql
+1. Load raw CSV files into PostgreSQL using DBeaver
-2. Run scripts in numerical order (01 → 06)
+2. Run scripts in numerical order
 3. Analysis queries reference cleaned tables in the clean schema